Republished January 23, 2019

-We’re starting a four-part series on dominating the digital sphere this week, defining each realm – earned, owned and paid – and arguing that each is the best for different reasons.
+We’re republishing our four-part series on dominating the digital sphere, defining each realm – earned, owned and paid – and arguing that each is the best for different reasons.
 Or is that the whole story?
-Be sure to check back each Thursday over the next month to see if you agree.
+Be sure to check back to see if you agree.

 When it comes to local search ranking, figuring out how to land at the top of the Google Local Pack can be a bit tricky.
 But let’s make a bold statement that helps simplify your way to better rankings: Earned Media is the Best Media.